dipishBisht/DSA_In_Java/README.md

 13. Print increasing number from 1 -> n.
     recursion/printIncreasing.java

-12. Find if the array contain any dublicate elements or not. array/dublicateElements.java
+14. Find if the array contain any dublicate elements or not. array/dublicateElements.java

+15. Find sum of nth natural numner recursion/sumOfNNaturalNumber.java

+16. Find nth power of the number. recursion/nPower.java

+17. Print increasing decreaseing number from n. recursion/printIncreasingDecreasing.java